EGI-Federation/documentation/content/en/users/aai/check-in/_index.md

 type: docs
 weight: 30
 description: >
-  Control access to resources in the EGI Cloud
+  Control access to resources in the EGI Infrastructure
 ---

 ## What is it?